- To call a judgment “reductionist” carries a negative connotation, implying omission or oversimplification.

-Our own era, the postmodern age, embraced all of these objections and added its own, primarily relating to the impossibility of disinterested analysis and the limits of language to define any kind of correspondence without prejudice.
+Our own era has embraced all of these objections and added its own, primarily relating to the impossibility of disinterested analysis and the limits of language to define any kind of correspondence without prejudice.
 With access to so many points of objection, it would be a rare act of analysis that could escape the charge of reductionism today.
-It is both a tribute to the centrality of analysis to human thought and a sad commentary on our era’s quality of thinking that the charge is only selectively leveled today rather than fired at any theoretical or explanatory effort.
+It is both a tribute to the centrality of analysis to human thought and a sad commentary on our era’s quality of thinking that the charge is only selectively leveled in contemporary life rather than fired at any theoretical or explanatory effort.
 Attempts to tar scientific paradigms, theories, laws, and hypotheses with the reductionist brush have largely failed to stick, presumably because of science’s spectacular record of technological success, though it confounds me as to why science should be exempt from the charge that postmodernists level at every kind of analysis.
 Except, of course, their own.
-The postmodernist critique is thought by its proponents as every bit as analytic as any of the “grand narratives” it condemns.
+The postmodernist critique is every bit as analytic as any of the “grand narratives” it condemns.
 It embraces the same ontological confidence and dispassionate stance despite its own relentless attacks on objectivity.
 For all of its admirable criticisms of language’s discursive limitations, postmodernism talks the talk of the psychoanalyst as often as of the storyteller.
 It seems that our propensity for explanatory dissection is less a product of extant power relationships than of our natural mode of thinking (see “The Tyranny of Rationality“).

 None of this is to attempt to defend reductionism indiscriminately.
 It is hard, sometimes impossibly hard, to establish even a tentatively correct correspondence between the human mind and the reality it seeks to know, and in such efforts we may well fall prey to reductionist errors of evidence or reasoning.